Permit Required + County Burn Bans — Check wildfire.ok.gov

 CostFree

-⚠ Never legal to burn — anywhere in Oklahoma: Household garbage, treated or painted wood, tires, plastics, construction debris, or hazardous materials.
-No permit covers these materials.
+⚠ Never legal to burn in Oklahoma: Household garbage, treated or painted wood, tires, plastics, construction debris, asphalt shingles, or hazardous materials.
+No permit authorizes these materials.

 Frequently Asked Questions — Oklahoma

 Disclaimer: This guide is for informational purposes only.
-Always verify current rules with Oklahoma Forestry Services before burning.
-Rules change and local ordinances may be more restrictive than state-level guidance.
+Always verify with Oklahoma Forestry Services before burning.